-As mentioned before, the low dimensional cases ($d<2(n+m)$) need some careful considerations.
-There are three non-trivial possibilities: \begin{enumerate} \item A given orthogonal irrep that appeared at higher dimensions does not appear at lower dimensions.
-In this case the projector for that irrep simply does not appear and does not take part of defining the parameter space of the $(n,m)$-extendible Brauer states. \item A given orthogonal irrep that appeared at higher dimensions still appears but its labelling Young diagram needs to be modified as it is a non-standard label.
-In this case, due to Theorem \ref{th:mod_cas}, no change is needed to the calculations, other than a cosmetic change of relabelling these projections. \item For the even dimensional cases, the representations labelled by Young diagrams with non-zero last rows split up into two when restricted to $\So(d)$ (this also happens when $d=2(n+m)$ but not later on).
+As mentioned before, the low-dimensional cases ($d<2(n+m)$) need some careful considerations.
+There are three non-trivial possibilities: \begin{enumerate} \item A given orthogonal irrep that appeared at higher dimensions does not appear in lower dimensions.
+In this case, the projector for that irrep simply does not appear and does not take part in defining the parameter space of the $(n,m)$-extendible Brauer states.
+This only happens when $d<n+m$. \item A given orthogonal irrep that appeared at higher dimensions still appears, but its labelling Young diagram needs to be modified, as it is a non-standard label.
+In this case, due to Theorem \ref{th:mod_cas}, no change is needed to the calculations, other than a cosmetic change of relabelling these projections. \item For the even-dimensional cases, the representations labelled by Young diagrams with non-zero last rows split up into two when restricted to $\So(d)$ (this also happens when $d=2(n+m)$ but not later on).
 This only affects the Casimirs and, since the quadratic Casimir of $\So(d)$ does not differentiate between the two irreps, no actual change is needed to the calculations. \end{enumerate}

-These possibilities are highlighted at the treatment of each low dimensional case for a concrete $(n,m)$-extendibility number.
+These possibilities are highlighted at the treatment of each low-dimensional case for a concrete $(n,m)$-extendibility number.

-Now, let us discuss the low dimensional cases of Equation \eqref{eq:cas_2_so} needing extra care.
+Now, let us discuss the low-dimensional cases of Equation \eqref{eq:cas_2_so} that require extra care.
 These are dimensions $d=2,3,4$.
-As it turns out, the form of the equation, and thus $\smb_{n,m}$ does not change (other than cosmetically) but a careful treatment is presented for completeness.\\
+As it turns out, the form of the equation and thus $\smb_{n,m}$ does not change (other than cosmetically), but a careful treatment is presented for completeness.

-If $d=2$ the diagrams labelling the $\Ort(2)$ irreps can only be at most one row tall and all non-one dimensional irreps are isomorphic to their associate irrep.
+If $d=2$, the diagrams labelling the $\Ort(2)$ irreps can only be at most one row tall and all non-1-dimensional irreps are isomorphic to their associate irrep.
 The following is true, see Appendix \ref{sec:app_rep}:

 furthermore, on the level of Lie-algebra this gives:

 where the label $\ydiagram[\cdot]{2}$ denotes the [-2] label.